ESIPFed/science-on-schema.org/guides/Issue27-UpdatesForDatasetVariables.md

 # Draft revisions to schema:variableMeasured and schema:PropertyValue

-## Variables with Numeric Values

-The schema:variableMeasured/schema:PropertyValue entity provides a basic framework for description of variables that have numeric values.
+The schema:variableMeasured/schema:PropertyValue entity provides a framework for description of variables that have numeric values.
 Scientific datasets might have fields containing many other kinds of values, including categorical, nominal, ordinal, boolean, identifiers, structured data objects, and unstructured objects like text, audio, video, or images.

 We highly recommend using the schema:PropertyValue object to describe variables using one of a tiered set of options, and avoid the simple free text value.
 The schema:PropertyValue object enables a structured description of the variable that can provide greater interoperability and machine processing.

 ### Basic
 In it's most basic form, a schema:PropertyValue can be published with a name and description of the variable.
 This is essentially equivalent to the free text option, but makes parsing the metadata simpler.
-The name provided should be a meaningful identifier for the variable, along with a text explanation of the property that is quantified, what kind of values are expected, and any measurement method or environmental context information that applies to values for the variable.
+The name provided should match the label for the variable in the dataset.
+If that label does not clearly convey the meaning of the variable, use schema:alternateName to provide a label that better conveys the meaning of the variable.
+Use schema:descritpion to provide a text explanation of the variable, including its data type, what kind of values are expected, and any measurement method or environmental context information that applies to values for the variable in the described dataset.
 Example:

 ```
 {